0xemmkty/tinymind-blog/content/blog/today-i-use(waste)-around-45min-buy-a-thing-and-this-let-me-think-a-lot.md

 what i want to express is to understand different people's position and perspective to enrich cognition

-science ignore human, but what if this is on purpose? my goal is to iignore human factor so what?
+science ignore human, but what if this is on purpose? our goal is to ignore human factor so what?
+Apathy of people under capitalism?
+Femininity doesn't fit into this society?
+Is it possible that just because emotionally deficient people don't have the means to devote themselves to their work without distraction, they criticize their environment.